kgogov/sapui5-walkthrough/notes.md

 Automatic model instantiation is only available as of SAPUI5 version 1.30.

+After all the work on the app structure it’s time to improve the look of our app. \
+We will use two controls from the **sap.m** library to add a bit more "bling" to our UI.
+You will also learn about control aggregations in this step.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`